DebugSteven/DebugSteven.github.io/_posts/2017-10-5-if-then-else-case-expressions-and-guards-oh-my.md

 - haskell
 ---

-My background is C++.
 Haskell is quite a bit different when it comes to control structures for directing your program flow.
 In this post, I want to focus on the difference between if-then-else, case expressions, and guards.